TristanPPersaud/README-Generator/README.md

 No installation necessary.

 ## Usage
 Users first run the program by entering "node index" into the terminal.
 The user is then prompted with several questions related to the README to assist in properly generating a professional README.
 Once all of the questions are entered correctly, a README.md file is generated in the dist folder.
+Link to demonstration video : https://drive.google.com/file/d/1L4J87L61dyWDW8eJNSLdSGUBHDi5fK7p/view

 ## License
 MIT